-Five NBA titles and four seasons later, Kobe Bryant's ubiquitous hold over the league is alive and well, his contentious status a hallmark even in injury, despite his hard, stone-cold demeanor having softened with time and perspective.
+Five NBA titles later, Kobe Bryant's ubiquitous hold over the league is alive and well, his contentious status a hallmark even in injury, despite his hard, stone-cold demeanor having softened with time and perspective.

 There aren't two superstars in the NBA more different than Bryant and Duncan.
 One feeds off the bright lights his Los Angeles Lakers provide, the other thrives where the limelight doesn't shine with the San Antonio Spurs.

 Both have been chasing the same thing, though: Basketball immortality.

 Bryant is acutely aware of it and has been for some time.
 Winning championships is what drives him; distinguishing himself from everyone else is what pushes him further.

 Duncan, meanwhile, has simply stumbled upon it.
 There is a certain inadvertence to his legacy, like his inclusion in these discussions is the accidental offshoot of just wanting to win without drawing attention himself.

 Seventeen seasons into his career, there is no more hiding.
 After spending years involuntarily chasing and joining Bryant's company, Duncan may have surpassed him with his fifth title, rendering himself the unequivocal king of a fleeting generation.

 If there's anything that fails to separate Bryant and Duncan enough for us to roll with one over the other, it's their individual and team accolades.

 The number of awards and hardware belonging to each player is strikingly similar.
 Both have five championships to their name, though Duncan does edge out Bryant once we factor in league and Finals MVPs: